krakend/krakend-documentation/configuration/flexible-config.md

 krakend run -c "krakend.tmpl"
 {{< /terminal >}}

-In the example above notice that the `FC_SETTINGS` includes the path to the `prod`uction folder.
+In the example above, notice that the `FC_SETTINGS` includes the path to the `prod`uction folder.
 This is how you would set a specific environment.
 You might inject here an env var if you have multiple environments. **The directory structure is completely up to you**.

 {{< note title="Use a docker-compose" type="info">}}
 Consider using a docker-compose in combination with the `:watch` image to speed up your development time.